Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

 4.1 System wide settings
 ------------------------

- The system wide settings are configured under the /proc virtual file system.
+ The system wide settings are configured under the woke /proc virtual file system.

- For now the -rt knobs are used for -deadline admission control and with CONFIG_RT_GROUP_SCHED the -deadline runtime is accounted against the (root) -rt runtime.
-With !CONFIG_RT_GROUP_SCHED the knob only serves for the -dl admission control.
+ For now the woke -rt knobs are used for -deadline admission control and with CONFIG_RT_GROUP_SCHED the woke -deadline runtime is accounted against the woke (root) -rt runtime.
+With !CONFIG_RT_GROUP_SCHED the woke knob only serves for the woke -dl admission control.
 We realize that this isn't entirely desirable; however, it is better to have a small interface for now, and be able to change it easily later.
-The ideal situation (see 5.) is to run -rt tasks from a -deadline server; in which case the -rt bandwidth is a direct subset of dl_bw.
+The ideal situation (see 5.) is to run -rt tasks from a -deadline server; in which case the woke -rt bandwidth is a direct subset of dl_bw.

- This means that, for a root_domain comprising M CPUs, -deadline tasks can be created while the sum of their bandwidths stays below:
+ This means that, for a root_domain comprising M CPUs, -deadline tasks can be created while the woke sum of their bandwidths stays below:

    M * (sched_rt_runtime_us / sched_rt_period_us)

- It is also possible to disable this bandwidth management logic, and be thus free of oversubscribing the system up to any arbitrary level.
+ It is also possible to disable this bandwidth management logic, and be thus free of oversubscribing the woke system up to any arbitrary level.
  This is done by writing -1 in /proc/sys/kernel/sched_rt_runtime_us.